Undergraduate Course: Labour, Wealth, and Inequality: The Economy of the Classical Greek City-States (ANHI10090)

 - Demonstrate the ability to assimilate a variety of primary sources, both written and visual, compare them, and formulate critical opinions on them.

-- Demonstrate the ability to make informed contributions to class discussion.
+- Make informed contributions to class discussion.

 |Bresson, A. (2016) The Making of the Ancient Greek Economy: Institutions, Markets, and Growth in the City-States.
 Princeton, NJ, and Oxford.|